Cat 'n' Mouse (Millhauser story): Plot

 "Cat 'n' Mouse" is written from a third-person omniscient point-of-view by a reliable narrator.

 The story presents detailed descriptions of the visual images from real or imagined episodes based on the animated cartoon Tom and Jerry first created in 1940 by William Hanna and Joseph Barbera.
 These involve a cat and a mouse in life-and-death struggles, in which the narrator reports on the thoughts and motivations of the characters.

 The final paragraph of the story describes the mouse wiping away the cat with a red handkerchief, then obliterating himself.
 Only the handkerchief remains, and it separates into two halves to form the wings of a theater curtain which closes.
 Black script announces "THE END."

 Critical reception

-Tom and Jerry, cartoon screen shot, circa 1955.
-Tom is on the right, Jerry on the left.

 Describing "Cat 'n' Mouse" as "one of the best stories" in the collection, reviewer Charles McGrath at The New Yorker praises Millhauser's success in conveying the visual experience of animation:

 [The story] is itself a kind of cartoon—in what's both a sendup and a fond homage.
 You don't so much read as watch inside your head when the cat, for example, after losing the top of his skull to a guillotine, crams it back on like a hat.
 Then he discovers that he's holding a package with a stick of dynamite inside.
 It explodes, naturally, and, when the smoke clears away, the cat's face has turned black and in each of his eyes there is a ship, which slowly cracks in half and sinks.

 The Guardians Patrick Ness considers the story "jarring at first, then engrossing, and ultimately delightful."